Kimserey/BlogArchive/20181214_react_mobx.md

 I have been using state management frameworks for the past few years, mainly with [Angular](https://kimsereyblog.blogspot.com/search/label/Angular) and [NGRX](https://kimsereyblog.blogspot.com/search/label/ngrx).
 Today we will see how we can get started with `Create-React-App` using `Mobx` as a state management system.

 1. Bootstrap a fresh application
-2. Create a component
+2. Create components
 3. Create an observable state / store
-4. Create observers containers
+4. Create observers components

 ## 1. Bootstrap a fresh application